Qwertyblob/tp/docs/UserGuide.md

 * The student will be marked present only for the current day.
 * Cannot mark a student who is already marked as present for the specified class on the same day.
 * Attendance for the week is shown as the colour of the class bubble on each person.
 Red indicates absent, while green indicates present.
-  * Attendance refreshes every week at Monday 0000, though previous weeks attendances will still be stored with the class <br> i.e. The bubble will reset to red every week to show the current week's attendance.
+  * Attendance refreshes every week at Monday 0000 hours, though previous weeks attendances will still be stored with the class <br> i.e. The bubble will reset to red every week to show the current week's attendance.
 * On successful execution, a success message indicating the student and class will be shown.
 Specific error messages will be shown in the case of invalid inputs.
 The red bubble indicating the class will turn green.

 Examples: